 Identifying the strain is also important for practicing microdosing.
 If you are aware of the different cannabinoids, terpenes, and flavonoids of the strain, you will be able to measure the right dose and streamline the type of effects you want for your condition.

 Every cannabis consumer must learn how to deal with an overdose effectively.
 Because believe it or not, cannabis overdose is very common.

 It’s challenging to assume how cannabis will affect someone.
 The same dose of cannabis may give a high to one and not affect the other at all.
 This happens because of the variation in individual characteristics like age, sex, history of use, tolerance, etc. These differences can also be the reason why your dose estimation (based on how people use it generally) may turn out to be higher than what your body needs.
 It usually happens in the case of edibles.
 Similarly, beginners have a habit of going all out on a joint in the first try.
 That’s not a wise move for a first-timer.
-As a user with a medical 420 card, you have access to a number of very strong strains.
+As a user with an online medical 420 card, you have access to a number of very strong strains.

 The result of all these scenarios?
 An overdose.

 Relax!
 Cannabis overdose is not fatal.
 But it’s not a walk in the park either.
 Some may even call it a miserable experience.
 Paranoia, anxiety, nausea, hallucinations, and panic attacks are some of the many symptoms of cannabis overdose.
 But you can learn to deal with it easily.
 Here are a few tips you can follow: